 \section{Abstract}

 V\'arkonyi and Domokos (2006) proved that convex homogeneous bodies with exactly one stable and one unstable equilibrium point exist, answering a 1995 conjecture by V.~I.~Arnold.
-Sloan (2023) provided the first analytical parameterization of such bodies.
-However, the exact geometry of verified mono-monostatic bodies has never been published in open literature, and the relationship between Sloan's analytical parameterization and actual mono-monostatic behavior has not been computationally tested.
+Sloan (2023) provided the first analytical parameterization of such bodies, proving that the radial function $R(\theta,\phi)$ has exactly two critical points on $S^2$.

-We introduce a computational oracle that measures the Equilibrium Count Score (ECS) via drainage basin analysis on the center-of-mass height landscape over~$S^2$.
-Applying this oracle to Sloan's parameterization, we find that \textbf{no tested parameter value produces a mono-monostatic body}.
-At all published values of~$\beta$, the COM height function $h(\mathbf{d})$ exhibits 4--11 local minima despite the surface function having exactly two critical points as Sloan proved.
-The gap arises because surface critical points are necessary but not sufficient conditions for mono-monostatic equilibrium: the COM height function depends on the global support-point trajectory, not local surface behavior.

-We resolve this gap by extending Sloan's phase function with Fourier terms and optimizing via differential evolution.
-Using both phase perturbations ($P(\theta) = \eta(\theta) + a_k\sin(k\eta)$) and radial perturbations ($r^4 = \text{base} + \varepsilon f(\theta,\phi)$), we construct \textbf{thirteen independently verified mono-monostatic bodies}, confirmed at ECS$=$1 across merge thresholds from 0.5\% to 10\%.

-The catalog reveals a near-perfect trade-off between self-righting robustness and gentleness ($r = 0.9993$ correlation between COM height range and self-righting energy), spanning a $7.2\times$ range of surface asymmetry from barely distinguishable from a sphere (0.4\% deviation) to visibly eccentric (3.0\% deviation).
-Both perturbation families produce instances with overlapping engineering metric profiles, indicating that the construction method is a convenience rather than a constraint on the resulting geometry.

-All thirteen verified meshes, construction parameters, and oracle code are openly published.
-This is the first catalog of verified mono-monostatic geometries with characterized engineering properties.
+This paper is the v2 amendment-of-record of arXiv:2604.17120. v1 claimed (i)~that Sloan's parameterization does not produce mono-monostatic bodies, (ii)~a thirteen-member catalog of bodies constructed by Fourier-extending Sloan's phase function and by radial perturbation, all verified at $\mathrm{ECS}=1$ via mesh-vertex drainage-basin analysis, and (iii)~a mechanism explanation for (i) in terms of the support function integrating ``global surface information beyond what the radial function predicts.''
+Following technical correspondence from P.~L.~V\'arkonyi (BME, 2026), an analytical verification suite was constructed and applied.
+Three findings result.